 Approach

-NREL conducted an analysis to explore the development potential of HTL conversion of wastewater sludge and dairy manure to fungible bio-crude that can be converted, via upgrading, to a hydrocarbon liquid transportation fuel.
-The technology cost and performance assumptions for HTL are based on the nth plant design case by PNNL (2017/PNNL-27186) for biocrude from sludge (see Table 6 of that report).
+The National Renewable Energy Laboratory (NREL) conducted an analysis to explore the development potential of HTL conversion of wastewater sludge and dairy manure to fungible bio-crude that can be converted, via upgrading, to a hydrocarbon liquid transportation fuel.
+The technology cost and performance assumptions for HTL are based on the nth plant design case by the Pacific Northwest National Laboratory (2017/PNNL-27186) for biocrude from sludge (see Table 6 of that report).

-To perform this analysis, we used the waste-to-energy system simulation model (WESyS), a system dynamics model that tracks WTE technological investments and energy production from landfills, POTWs, and CAFOs in two U.S. regions – California and the rest of the United States.
+To perform this analysis, we used the waste-to-energy system simulation model (WESyS), a system dynamics model that tracks WTE technological investments and energy production from landfills, POTWs, and CAFOs in two U.S. regions – CA and ROTUS.
 The model represents seven technology investment options: no waste-to-energy (NoWTE), capture and flare (CF), CHP, CNG, electricity, PNG, and HTL.
 The first two of these do not produce energy.
 Because HTL is still under development, we model it using a lower technical readiness level than the other WTE technologies.

 For this study, we used a Sobol quasi-random sequence study design in which we varied twelve model factors (Table 1).
 The choice of factors was based on previous sensitivity analyses (FY18 Q3 and Q4) as well as our understanding of the model and the system it represents.
 Using this approach, the study design consisted of 195,000 simulations.
 After the simulations were run, we performed regression tree analysis on the results with a pruning criterion set to 0.05 (i.e., only factors that explain > 5% of the variance are included in the regression tree).
 We performed regression tree analysis and examined the time series of energy production by resource, energy type, and region to generate the following insights.

+Modeling Assumptions

+Key model assumptions that affect WESyS outcomes relate to capital investments, waste transportation, policies, and technology cost and performance.
+The fixed capital associated with each conversion option is assumed to be installed on site.
+WTE technology at POTWs is tracked over its life cycle such that new technology can replace retiring technology, while technology installed on CAFOs and landfills is assumed to last for the duration of the simulation, precluding replacement opportunities.
+The model does not include waste transportation or consolidation of waste from multiple sites.
+However, the model does represent policies that generate credits, including Renewable Identification Numbers (RINs), which expire after 2022; Low Carbon Fuel Standard (LCFS) credits, which expire in 2030; and Production Tax Credit Renewable Electricity Credits (PTC RECs), which are assumed never to expire.
+The model also represents the effects of California Senate Bill 1383, but no other California state policies that may impact WTE.
+Because HTL is at a low technology readiness level, parameters relating to industrial learning are important.
+We varied the level of initial commercial maturity for HTL from 0 (not commercialized at all) to 0.9 (newly commercialized), testing a range of potential initial conditions for HTL maturity.

 Table 1.
 Default values and range of factors included in this analysis.